 I believe things are just getting started, actually.
 Most brands are still used to analog marketing.
 Some people say it was easier to be a marketer in the past, but I personally think it’s a lot more exciting to work nowadays.
 Yes, marketing demanded less strategizing in the past, it was more obvious.
 Today, strategy is 50 percent of a campaign’s success.
 You can hire the biggest influencer ever, that’s nothing without a good strategy.
 Unfortunately, people still work on autopilot: brands look at a girl’s feed and say “oh, she’s pretty, her style fits our brand, let’s do something with her”.
 But they don’t know anything about that girl’s audience, they didn’t check her metrics.
 My personal profile, for example, is very popular among people living in the city of Belo Horizonte, Brazil.
 I have no idea why, considering I wasn’t born there and rarely go there.
 But that’s what the data tells me.
-If you just look at my feed, you’ll never guess I’m someone to turn to if you want to reach people living in Belo Horizonte.
+If you just look at my feed, you’ll never guess I’m someone to turn to if you want to reach out to people living in Belo Horizonte.
 Many people still rely a lot on intuition, but we’re not in the age of intuition anymore, we’re in the age of data.

 What other rookie mistakes do brands usually make when dipping their toes in influencer marketing?

 Apart from the lack of strategy, many brands haven’t yet professionalized their relationship with influencers.
 They don’t see the blogger as a professional.
 But they are, it’s work.
 A great deal of F*Hits’ success is due to us professionalizing this area.
 Why do so many brands think they can do without an expert to go about doing influencer marketing, when they do turn to experts for so many other things?
-When you hire an agency like F*Hits, we help you find the best approach, the shortest and safest route to the results you’re looking to achieve.
+When you hire an agency like F*Hits, we help you to find the best approach, the shortest and safest route to the results you’re looking to achieve.

 Was it hard to convince brands to work with influencers at first?

 Extremely hard.
 It was probably one of the most difficult things I’ve ever done.
-I suffered prejudice because people saw it as frivolous and superficial, and I already had a consolidated company in PR.
+I suffered prejudice because people saw it as frivolous and superficial and I already had a consolidated company in PR.
 But, little by little, case by case, we built a track record — and that’s how the market finally understood what we were doing, they saw the results in terms of sales growth, brand image growth.
 Now we’ve reached a point where brands understand the importance [of influencer marketing] but they still have to understand that it’s not simple, they have to do it the right way.
 It’s too good a form of communication to waste with bad results.

-It was the most organic thing.
+It was the most organic thing ever.
 Polimoda’s director, Danilo Venturi, called F*Hits and asked if he could have a meeting with me.
 That meeting actually took a year to happen!
 But he came to Brazil and it was amazing.
 He’s a man ahead of his time, I was very impressed.
 After the meeting, he invited me to give a master class at Polimoda and I ended up spending three full days there.
 Those were fantastic days, I was so impressed with the quality of the teachers, facilities and students.
 The questions and discussions following my lecture were so interesting to watch, I came back home very inspired.